ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/volume.md

 					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
 				* `matchLabels` (object)
 					* description: MatchLabels ensures an object with matching labels is selected.
-* `discVirtioHotPlug` (boolean)
-	* description: Hot-plug capable Virt-IO drive (no reboot required).
 * `image` (string)
 	* description: Image or snapshot ID to be used as template for this volume.
 Make sure the image selected is compatible with the datacenter's location.
 Note: when creating a volume, set image, image alias, or licence type
+* `nicHotUnplug` (boolean)
+	* description: Hot-unplug capable NIC (no reboot required).
+* `discVirtioHotPlug` (boolean)
+	* description: Hot-plug capable Virt-IO drive (no reboot required).
+* `backupUnitConfig` (object)
+	* description: BackupUnitCfg contains information about the backup unit resource that the user has access to.
+The property is immutable and is only allowed to be set on creation of a new a volume.
+It is mandatory to provide either 'public image' or 'imageAlias' in conjunction with this property.
+	* properties:
+		* `backupUnitIdRef` (object)
+			* description: BackupUnitIDRef references to a BackupUnit to retrieve its ID.
+			* properties:
+				* `name` (string)
+					* description: Name of the referenced object.
+			* required properties:
+				* `name`
+		* `backupUnitIdSelector` (object)
+			* description: BackupUnitIDSelector selects reference to a BackupUnit to retrieve its BackupUnitID.
+			* properties:
+				* `matchLabels` (object)
+					* description: MatchLabels ensures an object with matching labels is selected.
+				* `matchControllerRef` (boolean)
+					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
+		* `backupUnitId` (string)
+			* description: BackupUnitID is the ID of the BackupUnit on which the resource will be created.
+It needs to be provided via directly or via reference.
+			* format: uuid
+* `bus` (string)
+	* description: The bus type of the volume.
+	* default: "VIRTIO"
+	* possible values: "VIRTIO";"IDE";"UNKNOWN"
+* `cpuHotPlug` (boolean)
+	* description: Hot-plug capable CPU (no reboot required).
-* `sshKeys` (array)
+* `ramHotPlug` (boolean)
-	* description: Public SSH keys are set on the image as authorized keys for appropriate SSH login to the instance using the corresponding private key.
-This field may only be set in creation requests.
-When reading, it always returns null.
-SSH keys are only supported if a public Linux image is used for the volume creation.
+	* description: Hot-plug capable RAM (no reboot required).
 * `type` (string)
 	* description: Hardware type of the volume.
 DAS (Direct Attached Storage) could be used only in a composite call with a Cube server.
 	* possible values: "HDD";"SSD";"SSD Standard";"SSD Premium";"DAS";"ISO"
-* `bus` (string)
-	* description: The bus type of the volume.
-	* default: "VIRTIO"
-	* possible values: "VIRTIO";"IDE";"UNKNOWN"
-* `discVirtioHotUnplug` (boolean)
-	* description: Hot-unplug capable Virt-IO drive (no reboot required).
-Not supported with Windows VMs.
-* `imagePassword` (string)
-	* description: Initial password to be set for installed OS.
-Works with public images only.
-Not modifiable, forbidden in update requests.
-Password rules allows all characters from a-z, A-Z, 0-9.
-* `name` (string)
-	* description: The name of the  resource.
 * `availabilityZone` (string)
 	* description: The availability zone in which the volume should be provisioned.
 The storage volume will be provisioned on as few physical storage devices as possible, but this cannot be guaranteed upfront.
 This is unavailable for DAS (Direct Attached Storage), and subject to availability for SSD.
 	* possible values: "AUTO";"ZONE_1";"ZONE_2";"ZONE_3"
-* `backupunitId` (string)
-	* description: The ID of the backup unit that the user has access to.
-The property is immutable and is only allowed to be set on creation of a new a volume.
-It is mandatory to provide either 'public image' or 'imageAlias' in conjunction with this property.
-* `imageAlias` (string)
-	* description: Image Alias to be used for this volume.
-Note: when creating a volume - set image, image alias, or licence type.
-* `licenceType` (string)
+* `nicHotPlug` (boolean)
-	* description: OS type for this volume.
-Note: when creating a volume - set image, image alias, or licence type.
-	* possible values: "UNKNOWN";"WINDOWS";"WINDOWS2016";"WINDOWS2022";"LINUX";"OTHER"
+	* description: Hot-plug capable NIC (no reboot required).
 * `size` (number)
 	* description: The size of the volume in GB.
 * `userData` (string)
 	* description: The cloud-init configuration for the volume as base64 encoded string.
 The property is immutable and is only allowed to be set on creation of a new a volume.
 It is mandatory to provide either 'public image' or 'imageAlias' that has cloud-init compatibility in conjunction with this property.
+* `licenceType` (string)
+	* description: OS type for this volume.
+Note: when creating a volume - set image, image alias, or licence type.
+	* possible values: "UNKNOWN";"WINDOWS";"WINDOWS2016";"WINDOWS2022";"LINUX";"OTHER"

 ### Required Properties